axr6077/axr6077/README.md

 - 👋 Hi, I’m Ayush
 - 👀 I’m a Computer Engineer/Applied Machine Intelligence Engineer interested in hardware/software optimization, embedded systems and automation-based astrophysics.
 - I like working on cars/motorcycles, run marathons and racket sports.
-- I'm open to collaborate on fun active projects including but not limited to cluster computing frameworks, deep learning models and ARM-based systems.
+- I'm open to collaborate on fun active projects including but not limited to distributed computing frameworks, deep learning models and ARM-based systems.
 - 📫 You can reach me at ayushrout96@gmail.com

 <!---